 Sometimes we may need to share information and work in partnership with other agencies when there are concerns about a young person's welfare.
 We will ensure that our concerns about our students are discussed with his/her parents/carers first unless we have reason to believe that such a move would be contrary to the young person's welfare.

-Our Designated Safeguarding Lead is Sophie Murray and the Deputy Designated Safeguarding Leads are Anne Leahy and Gemma Newman.
+Our Designated Safeguarding Lead is Rachael Pollard.
+Our Deputy Designated Safeguarding Leads are Rachel Clement, Anne Leahy and Gemma Newman.

 The following policies are also available on the Academy Policies page

 - Health & Safety

 The school is clear that exploitation of vulnerable children and radicalisation should be viewed as a safeguarding concern and follows the DfE guidance for schools on preventing children from being drawn into terrorism.
-In line with this guidance, the Child Protection & Safeguarding Policy commits the school to assessing the level of risk within the school and putting appropriate and propotionate actions in place to reduce any risk.
+In line with this guidance, the Child Protection & Safeguarding Policy commits the school to assessing the level of risk within the school and putting appropriate and proportionate actions in place to reduce any risk.
 The Risk Assessment can be found below.